Okrasee/EarBit/README.md

 ![alt text](https://github.com/Okrasee/EarBit/blob/master/pipeline.png)

 ## Data Processing
 A 5-second chunk of data is retrieved every second.
-The machine learning model would then make a prediction on the average.
+The machine learning model will then make a prediction on the average.

 ## Machine Learning Model
 A `Random Forest Classifier` is trained based on 17 features which characterize jaw movement when chewing.
 Except the camera and position features, they are essentially 5 features computed for each axes of the gyroscopes placed on the ear and back.
 There are four possible activities: chewing, drinking, talking and stationary.
 In this research project, we consider chewing as an indication of eating.